windhustler/Interoperability-Protocol-Security-Checklist/audit-checklists/LayerZeroV2.md

 Bug examples: [1](https://github.com/windhustler/audits/blob/21bf9a1/solo/PING-Security-Review.pdf)

 ### Overriding shared decimals
 The `OFTCore.sol` contract uses a default `sharedDecimals` value of `6`.
-When overriding this value, be aware of a critical limitation: the `_toSD` function casts amounts to `uint64` when converting from local to shared decimals.
+When overriding this value, be aware of a critical limitation, the `_toSD` function casts amounts to `uint64` when converting from local to shared decimals.

 ```solidity
     function _buildMsgAndOptions(